nwoltman/sublime-ejs/README.md

 By default, files with the extension `.ejs` are opened with the `EJS (<% %>)` syntax.

-If you'd like to open files with a different extension as EJS or you want to use delimiters other than `<% %>`, follow these steps to set the default EJS syntax for an extension:
+If you'd like to open files with a different extension as EJS or if you want to use delimiters other than `<% %>`, follow these steps to set the default EJS syntax for an extension:

 1. Open an EJS file
 2. Select `View` from the menu
 3. Then `Syntax` &rarr; `Open all with current extension as...` &rarr; `EJS 2` &rarr; `EJS (<delimiter>)`
-4. Repeat this for each extension you want to open as EJS
+4. Repeat for each extension you want to open as EJS

 This package includes syntax definitions for the following additional delimiters: `<? ?>`, `<$ $>`, `<@ @>`.